Latest Hits

 How E-Bikes are Changing the World of Travel

 E-bikes -- conventional bikes powered by a small, nearly silent electric motor that provides a gentle assist -- are changing travel.
 You can take no-sweat guided e-bike tours in destinations around the globe and rent e-bikes practically anywhere and wheel around on your own.
-The beauty part: You don't have to be a "cyclist" -- and no spandex or clunky shoes required.
+The beauty part: No spandex or clunky shoes required.

 Read it at Frommer's